16 of the East Bay’s Most Incredible Hikes

 Distance: Four miles

-If you’re new to the majesty of the East Bay Regional Park District, consider this your gateway drug.
-Paved, well-marked, and with immediate vista payoffs around every turn, Nimitz Way is a multi-generational crowd pleaser.
-On weekends the trail is jammed with joggers, strollers, dogs, and families, so if you’re seeking peace, go mid-week.
-Nearing the two mile mark, take Wildcat Peak trail to reach the Rotary Peace Grove Lookout where you can take in views spanning the world (well, the best part of it).
+If you’re new to the majesty of the East Bay Regional Park District, consider this trail your gateway drug.
+Paved, well-marked, and with immediate vista payoffs around every turn (starting with the parking lot), Nimitz Way is a multi-generational crowd-pleaser.

 Distance: 3.64 miles or nine miles

 Trailhead: Lake Chabot Marina, Lake Chabot Regional Park

 Take the paved West Shore trail (3.64 miles roundtrip) from the Marina to the dam for views of the lake and the (to be fair: very slim) chance of seeing a bald eagle soaring above the water searching for trout.
 This part of the hike is extremely easy and can also be done on a bike.
 If you’re looking for something a little more strenuous, continue on from the dam to circle the lake via the West Shore Trail, to Bass Cove Trail, to Columbine Trail, to Honker Bay Trail, to Cameron Loop Trail, to East Shore Trail back to the Marina (9.5 miles roundtrip).
 Just keep your eyes open for trail markers because they aren’t always obvious.
 If your dog is up for it, he can come along, but just be absolutely sure to keep him out of the water, which is full of toxic blue-green algae.

 Distance: 10 miles (word on the pedometer is that the map isn’t right when it says 8.2 miles)